sjbennett123/polarlarp/content/rules/rulebook.md

 *I command you to be calm.*

 ```
-Celestial:Yes           :: Scroll: No
+Celestial:Yes  ,Scroll: No
- Earth:Yes             ::Potion No
+ Earth:Yes     ,Potion: No
- Manifold:No
+ Manifold: No
  Duration: 5 Minutes
 ```